fleschutz/PowerShell/Docs/open-booking-com.md

 ## open-booking-com.ps1 - Opens the Booking.com website

-This script launches the Web browser with the Booking.com website.
+This PowerShell script launches the Web browser with the Booking.com website.

 ## Parameters
 ```powershell